sugitk/my-aws-lab/README.md

 [default]
 region = ap-northeast-3
 ```

+Also you need to store SSH key pair into $HOME/.ssh/ directory.
+By default, the task will read the private key from $HOME/.ssh/{{ owner }}.pem file.
+The `owner` is defined in the ec2/defaults/main.yml.

 If you create a load balancer, you need to create a certificate at the `AWS Certificate Manager` in advance.